OCA/account-payment/account_payment_order_sequence/README.rst

 Payment Order Sequence
 ======================

-This module add feature to create payment order reference based on payment mode.
+This module adds feature to create payment order reference based on payment mode.
 Each payment mode could have different sequence.